 Lais and McMakin went the rookie route in 2016-17, bringing in the No. 1 freshman class in the country and quickly saw the dividends on the course.
 The young squad captured two tournament titles and Mason Overstreet went on a run for the ages during postseason play in his inaugural year.
 Overstreet became the first rookie in Razorback history to finish even par at the SEC Championship and he followed that up with a sixth-place finish at the NCAA Baton Rouge Regional to qualify as an individual for the National Championship.

 The Kingfisher, Oklahoma, native never backed down on the national stage, posting rounds of 70-68-72-71 – 281 (-7) to finish as national runner-up and record the best Razorback finish in 54 years.
 He earned All-American honors and became the second player in school history to finish inside the top five at the National Championship, joining R.H.
 Sikes who won the program’s only National Title in 1963.

 Lais’ time as an assistant coach at Arkansas has not only paid dividends on the course but also in the classroom.
-Arkansas has had no less than four players on the SEC Spring Academic Honor Roll during each of the last nine years, while also placing 16 guys on the SEC First-Year Academic Honor Roll during that span.
+Arkansas has had no less than four players on the SEC Spring Academic Honor Roll during each of the last 10 years (58 total honors) while also placing 20 student-athletes on the SEC First-Year Academic Honor Roll during that span.
 Cook and Overstreet were both named SEC Scholar-Athlete of the Year twice and both earned Academic All-America honors.

 From 2008-10, Lais helped guide the Denver program to 11 top-five tournament finishes as well as an NCAA Regional appearance in 2009.
 He coached senior Espen Kofstad to the NCAA Championships as an individual, while Kofstad’s play also earned him PING All-Region honorable mention honors.
 Kofstad and Daniel Wax each earned Summit League All-Conference recognition and All-Region honors in 2009.